 Once it is downloaded, run the install program.
 Just use the default settings to start with.
-A grey button labelled Ek will appear in the toolbar.
-Hover the mouse cursor over this button and left click it when you want to type some text with Esperanto characters.
+A button labelled Ek will appear in the toolbar.
+When you want to type some text with Esperanto characters, hover the mouse cursor over this button and left click it.
 It will make a sound and the button will appear depressed.
-To type letters such as ĉ, type c followed by h or x.
-For aŭ and eŭ, the breve (hoketo) will appear automatically when au and eu are entered.
+To enter ĉ into your text, type c followed by h or x.
+For aŭ and eŭ, the breve will appear automatically when you type au or eu.

 This program adds the accented Esperanto letters to your current keyboard layout, so to type ĉ you press Alt + C, etc.The program is proprietary software, so there is a small cost for using it.
 For further information please go to: TypeIt.

-The Canadian Multilingual Standard layout is preinstalled in Windows.
+Some esperantists have recommended the Canadian Multilingual Standard layout.
+It is pre-installed in Windows.
 To find out how to select an alternative keyboard layout go to:

-Use the menu steps given to change to the Canadian Multilingual Standard layout.
+Use the menu steps given to change to the Canadian Multilingual Standard layout, or some other “international” or “extended” layout.

 “With Tajpi running you can enter combinations like like sx, gh, ^u and others, and they will be automatically replaced by the appropriate Esperanto letter.
 You can also configure your keyboard so that an Esperanto letter appears immediately when pressing a certain key, simulating a keyboard remap.
 It’s also possible to use Alt Gr or simulate the “dead keys” which exist in many standard keyboard layouts.
 Tajpi also has a basic scripting language providing more advanced configuration, as well as utilities to convert to and from the so-called X-system or input any Unicode character upon pressing a configured keystroke.”